ollyswanson/pnmsg/readme.md

 I'll probably come back to fix this once I have learnt some more Rust.
 I'm getting to grips with the syntax and the concepts, so that's the focus here rather than a clean API etc.

+## Update (Dec 2022)
+Spent an afternoon refactoring this for fun, removed many of the tests with the intention of adding good integration tests at some point...
+2024 maybe?